yasarkilicx34/WeatherApp/README.md

 WeatherApp: An iOS and iPadOS app to monitor weather in various cities.

 Features:

-Search Cities**: Find and add cities.
+Search Cities: Find and add cities.

-Weather Details**: View temperature and conditions.
+Weather Details: View temperature and conditions.

-Map Integration**: See cities on a map.
+Map Integration: See cities on a map.